 Director of Nursing

-All application materials must be received by the Priority Screening Date in order to be considered during the initial screening.
-Applications received after this date may be considered thereafter at the discretion of the College until the position is filled.
+Complete submissions received by Scott Healy & Associates by March 29, 2021, will receive priority consideration.
+Applications received after this date may be considered at any time at the discretion of the College until the position is filled.

 Due to COVID-19, most of College of Marin's operations and instruction are taking place remotely until further notice, with the exception of positions deemed essential.
 At this time, applicants should be prepared that, if selected to interview for a position at the College, all interviews will be held remotely.